 A number of leisure centres offer student discounts on membership fees.

-UCB students get access to the Honeywell Sports Village where facilities include a third generation synthetic turf pitch, a sports hall and multi-use games area.
+Barnsley College students have access to the Honeywell Sports Village where facilities include a third generation synthetic turf pitch, a sports hall and multi-use games area.

 There’s also bowling, swimming and a gym just a short walk from the town centre at the Metrodome Leisure Complex to keep you fit during your time here.